ROCm/tensorcast/docs/codebook.md

 # Codebooks

 A codebook is a mechanism by which the values in a tile (or block, or group) of a tensor can be represented by an index that selects a compute value from a lookup table.
-Each lookup table contains 2<sup>bits</sup> compute values, where *bits* is the width of each encoded value in the tile, and in practice should be between 2 and 6 bits.
+Because each individual tile may best quantize to a different subset of compute values, a codebook has multiple lookup tables, which are indexed by a value shared by the tile, similar to the sharing of a scale factor.
+Unlike the scale factor, the metadata that selects the lookup table can optionally be at the subtile level.

+Each lookup table contains 2<sup>index_bits</sup> compute values, where *index_bits* is the width of each encoded value in the tile, and in practice should be between 2 and 6 bits.
 The values in the lookup table are a (possibly very small) subset of the values representable in the compute datatype.
+Selection of the lookup table itself is done via metadata at the tile or subtile level.
+There are 2<sup>metadata_bits</sup> lookup tables in the codebook.

-Because each individual tile may best quantize to a different subset of compute values, a codebook has multiple lookup tables, which are indexed by a value shared by the tile, similar to the sharing of a scale factor.
 The lookup tables in the codebook and the mappings from index to compute value in each lookup table are typically determined through clustering methods.
 A codebook is a shared resource, which makes its creation and population a challenging optimization problem.

-Codebooks in TensorCast are of two types: a generic codebook in which the codebook mappings (lookup tables) are added to the NumberSpec instance after instantiation; and "implicit" codebooks in which the mappings are generated during instantiation from the string code passed to the Codebook constructor.
+Codebooks in TensorCast are of two types: a generic codebook in which the codebook mappings (lookup tables) are manually added to the NumberSpec instance after instantiation; and "implicit" codebooks in which the mappings are generated during instantiation from the string code passed to the Codebook constructor.
 Beyond that difference, they have the same cast/compression/upcast behavior.